pdudero/udacity-aind-projects/P4_ASL_Recognizer/README.md

 ### Part 1
 The student is familiarized with the data files in the [data](data) folder and the classes used in the code to load them in.

 The student also derives additional features for later testing.
+These are the feature sets I derived:

+- _features_custom_n2g_: x/y coordinates with origin shifted to the signer's nose ("ground"), and [normalized](https://en.wikipedia.org/wiki/Standard_score)
+- _features_custom_pn2g_: Same as "n2g" but in polar coordinates
+- _features_custom_dn2g_: The delta between successive frames for the "n2g" numbers is taken
+- _features_custom_n2g_dn2g_: The "n2g" and "dn2g" feature sets are combined

 ### Part 2

-Students are shown how to use the hmmlearn library "GaussianHMM" class.
-Students then implement the Selector* classes in [my_model_selectors.py](my_model_selectors.py), particularly the "select" method.
+The student is shown how to use the hmmlearn library "GaussianHMM" class.
+The student then implements the Selector* classes in [my_model_selectors.py](my_model_selectors.py), particularly the "select" method.
 For a given word this method runs through each possible number of states, instantiates a GaussianHMM object according that number, and performs a fit on the selected features (i.e. the HMM is trained).
 The model is subsequently scored based on a criterion.
 Three Selector classes implement three different criteria:

 1. CV: Log likehood with [k-fold cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)#k-fold_cross-validation)
 1. BIC: [Bayesian Information Criterion](https://en.wikipedia.org/wiki/Bayesian_information_criterion)
 1. DIC: [Discriminative Information Criterion](https://pdfs.semanticscholar.org/ed3d/7c4a5f607201f3848d4c02dd9ba17c791fc2.pdf)

 The model with the best score is determined for the given word.
+Five such words are tested.

 ### Part 3

+Optimal models are determined for all words in the training set.
+The student implements the "recognize" function in [my_recognizer.py](my_recognizer.py), which collects the best guess word and associated probabilities for every sequence of x/y coordinates in a test set of sentences.
+Multiple combinations of Selector type and feature set are tested; three of them are documented in the notebook.
+A Word Error Rate (WER) for each combination.
+Conclusions are drawn.

 A description of the files in this repository follows: